Introducing an opportunity for students to safely learn the techniques of filmmaking remotely this summer from the comfort of their own homes.

 Young Filmmaker students will meet once a day for a week-long course where they will collaborate with other students and create projects inspired by a specific film genre.
 Students will then have a chance to showcase their final project at the 44th annual Denver Film Festival in November.
 These are bite-sized courses perfect for both the entry level filmmakers starting out and the experienced filmmakers looking to expand their skill set.

-To begin, students will learn (or refresh on) the basics of film grammar and shot vocabulary.
+Each course will begin with students learning (or refreshing on) the basics of film grammar and shot vocabulary.
 Subsequently, students will dive into film explorations by analyzing classic scenes from their chosen genre.
 Inspired by the analysis, students will accomplish exercises in filmmaking that build the skill-set of their chosen genre.

 Each course will conclude with the development of a narrative short that will be showcased during the 44th Denver Film Festival (November 3-14, 2021) in front of a citywide audience of cineastes